cuzmuc/findanimal/README.md

-# find any animal in image
+# find all animal in image
 ![](animal.png)